Ike Turner: Influence

 Turner was praised by his contemporaries for his influence.
 Johnny Otis said, "Ike Turner is a very important man in American music.
 The texture and flavor of R&B owe a lot to him.
 He defined how to put the Fender bass into that music.
 He was a great innovator."
 B.B.
 King was a great admirer of Turner, describing him as "The best bandleader I've ever seen."
 King also said, "When they talk about rock 'n roll, I see Ike as one of the founding fathers."
 Turner was a big influence on Little Richard, who wrote the introduction to Turner's autobiography.
 Little Richard was inspired to play the piano after he heard Turner's piano intro on "Rocket 88", and later used it note for note on "Good Golly, Miss Molly".
-Prince also said Turner as his first musical influence.
+Prince also said Turner was his first musical influence.

 Phil Alexander, editor-in-chief of Mojo magazine, referred to Turner as the "cornerstone of modern day rock 'n' roll" and credited his arrangements of blues standards as being an influence on 1960s British Invasion groups: "He proceeded to influence British rockers from the mid-1960s onwards.
 Without Ike you wouldn't have had the Stones and Zeppelin.
 People like that wouldn't have had the source material on which they drew."